7 Best Split Rail Fence Gate Ideas

-Chances are if you fenced in your yard with split rail fence, you’re are going to also have a split rail fence gate.
+Chances are if you fenced in your yard with split rail fence, you’re also going to have a split rail fence gate.

 There are two reasons to have a gate.
 The first is to allow pedestrian foot traffic in and out of the fence.
+Usually with a single gate leaf.
 The second is to allow access to larger equipment, such as lawn mowers and tractors.
+This will require a split rail fence double gate.

-The gate is the part of the fence that takes the most abuse.
-It gets the most use.
+Gates are the part of the fence that takes the most abuse.
+They gets the most use.
 As a result, you’ll want to choose a good one.
 One that accomplishes the task it is asked to do.
 At the same time easy to operate and functional.

-Split rail fences are designed to hold in and contain large farm animals or for defining property lines and boundaries.
+Split rail fences were originally designed to hold in and contain large farm animals or to define property lines and boundaries.
 However, overtime, they have become more popular in residential applications.

 Adding wire mesh to split rail fence gives it the ability to contain smaller farm animals and pets.
-But, as split rail fence have become more widely used in residential settings, the split rail fence gate has not evolved.
+But, as split rail fence have become more widely used in residential settings, the gates for split rail fencing have not evolved.

-As result, leaving homeowners to look at other options when choosing a gate design for their split rail fence gate.
+As result, leaving homeowners to look at other options when choosing a gate design for their split rail fence.

-In this article, we take a look at the 7 best choices for a split rail fence gate.
+In this article, we take a look at 7 split rail fence gate ideas.
 We’ll also look at the pros and cons to each style.

 The split rail fence gate you choose will be based on functionality , ease of use, and your personal choice in style.